w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 [Yusuke Endoh's article](http://mamememo.blogspot.com/2020/05/cpu-intensive-rubypython-code-runs.html),
 a performance penalty for containerized workloads can be as high as 100%.
 This is due to SECCOMP profile being overprotective about applying Spectre/Meltdown mitigations without providing real security.
-A longer explanation is a available in the [kernel patch discussion](https://lkml.org/lkml/2020/11/4/1135).
+A longer explanation is available in the [kernel patch discussion](https://lkml.org/lkml/2020/11/4/1135).

 Linux 5.16